-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
 The combining statements of net position and revenue, expenses, and changes in net position (combining statements) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The combining statements and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining statements and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the combining statements are fairly stated in all material respects, in relation to the basic financial statements as a whole.